MunichWays/munich-ways-app/README.md

 ## Development Setup

+### Setup Git hooks for formatting

+The build server checks if all files are formatted correctly with `flutter format`.
+If not it will fail.
+To ensure that the formatter is run locally before a commit set the hooksPath property: `git config --local core.hooksPath ./githooks`

 ### Google Maps - Add API Key for development

 * Set up project in Google Cloud Platform e.g. MunichWaysDev